-Potbelly Corporation (the "Company" or "Potbelly"), through its wholly-owned subsidiaries, operates Potbelly Sandwich Works sandwich shops in 28 states and the District of Columbia.
-The Company also sells and administers franchises of Potbelly Sandwich Works sandwich shops.
-The first franchise locations administered by the Company opened during February 2011, and in July 2015, the Company opened its first franchise shop in the United Kingdom.
-Additionally, during July 2015, the Company purchased a franchise shop, converting it into a company-operated shop at a cost of \$0.3 million.
-The Company did not record any goodwill related to the transaction.
+Potbelly Corporation (the "Company" or "Potbelly"), through its wholly-owned subsidiaries, operates or franchises Potbelly Sandwich Works sandwich shops in 31 states and the District of Columbia.
+The first domestic franchise locations administered by the Company opened during February 2011.
+Additionally, in February 2011, the Company opened its first international franchise in the Middle East.
+In July 2015, the Company opened its first franchise shop in the United Kingdom; in October 2016, the Company opened its first franchise shop in Canada; and in December 2017, the Company opened its first franchise shop in India.
+Additionally, during each of July 2015 and April 2016, the Company transitioned one franchise shop into a company-operated shop for a purchase price of \$0.3 million and \$1.1 million, respectively.
+The Company did not record any goodwill related to the July 2015 transaction and recorded \$0.8 million of goodwill related to the April 2016 transaction.
+The Company believes both acquisitions are immaterial.